 The puffy green moss that covers the calcareous tuff gives the beauty of Vadu Crisului waterfall’s.
 The 10 m water fall varies in flow, depending of the rain fallen at 5 km away, on the Zece Hotare Plateau.
 Here, the waters gather in underground and cross the Batranului Cave arriving in Vadu Crisului Cave.
 They come at the surface, at not even 20 m from the Fast River.

 Those who want to arrive at the cave by train, the Pestera Station is about 300 m up the waterfall.
 Near the station, there is a building in ruins.
 There is also a bridge here that makes it possible to cross from one bank to another.

 For those who come on the left bank and want to make a circuit, they can turn back in Vadu Crisului, on the right bank.

 You cross the bridge near the Pestera Station and turn left along the railway.
 After, you walk about 2 km on an easy trail.
 Shortly, the railway enters the tunnel.
 The trail makes a detour on the left side, through the forest.

-Hidden from your eyes, due to the rich vegetation, there is the Taul fara fund, a small lake at the base of a rock, on the right of the railway.
-The lake is flown into by the spring that comes out of the Water Cave.
+Hidden from your eyes, due to the rich vegetation, is the Taul fara fund lake.
+The small lake is at the base of Stanul Stupului rock, on the right of the railway.
+The stream coming out from The Cave with water supplies the lake.
 Another lake of the same dimensions is about 600 m up the Pestera Station.
-The lake is situated under the rock named Stanul Stupului.

-We continue by passing by a steep rock named Fairy’s wall from where a via ferrata trail begins.
+We continue by passing a steep rock named Fairy’s wall, where a via ferrata trail begins.